Healthcare

 Surgical Technologist Salary Overview

-The Surgical Technologist is a sought-after profession in the United States with a median annual salary of $60,540.
-Compensation typically ranges from $38,200 for entry-level positions to $82,600 for experienced professionals in high-demand markets.
+The Surgical Technologist is one of the most important roles in the Healthcare sector of the US economy in 2026.
+With a median annual salary of $60,540, compensation for this position ranges from $38,200 at the entry level to $82,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Surgical Technologist in the US earns between $38,200 and $82,600 per year, with a median of $60,540.